 So if you have the PPP loan and you have the EIDL loan then your forgiveness amount is likely going to be a little bit smaller because you got paid a little bit more.

-As I mentioned earlier in this post, applying is just the first step.
-After that, you’re going to need to submit accurate documentation, review and sign.
+As we mentioned earlier in this post, applying is just the first step.
+After that, you’re going to need to submit accurate documentation, review, and sign.